dstockhouse/eaglesat-fprime/docs/Tutorials/MathComponent/Tutorial.md

 ## 2.2 Serializable Definition

 A structure needs to be defined that represents the channel value needed by `MathReceiver`.
 All port calls, telemetry channels, events and parameters need to be comprised of `Serializable` values, or values that can be turned into a byte stream.
 This is needed to pass port arguments through message queues and to pass commands and telemetry to and from the ground system.
 Built-in basic types like integers, floating point numbers and boolean values are supported by the framework, but there are times when a developer wishes to use a custom-defined type, perhaps to keep members of a object consistent with each other.
 These structures can be defined in XML and the code generator will generate the C++ classes with all the neccessary serialization functions.
-Developers can hand-code their own, but they are not usable for telemetry since the ground sysmtem needs an XML definition to decode them.
+Developers can hand-code their own, but they are not usable for telemetry since the ground system needs an XML definition to decode them.

 ### 2.2.1 MathOp